ovh/manager/.ai-doc/20-dependencies/tailwind-css.md

 - **Consistent design** ensures professional appearance across all applications
 - **Responsive layouts** provide optimal experience on all devices
-- **ODS integration** maintains brand consistency and accessibility
+- **MUK integration** maintains brand consistency and accessibility
 - **Utility-first approach** enables rapid development and maintenance

 **👉 Good styling is invisible to users but essential for professional applications.**